andrewwinters5000/klimakoffer/milestone2/milestone2_radiation.md

 $$
 T_R = \left(\frac{S_0}{4}\frac{(1-\alpha)}{\sigma_{SB}}\right)^{\frac{1}{4}}\approx 255\, [K] = -18\, [^\circ C].
 $$
 This model is indeed as simple as it gets and it is no surprise that the quality of the prediction of an average Earth temperature is quite off.
-The blackbody radiation temperature of Earth would be only about $-18$ degree Celsius, hence, some major modeling improvements are necessary.
+The black-body radiation temperature of Earth would be only about $-18$ degree Celsius, hence, some major modeling improvements are necessary.

 ## Budyko's Empirical infrared Model
 Budyko (1968) suggested an empirical linear model for the outgoing longwave radiation